-During Schlosberg's tenure, his Irish crews have won 26 gold medals at the BIG EAST Championships as Notre Dame has won an unprecedented 10 straight conference titles from 2004-13.
+During Schlosberg's tenure, his Irish crews have won 26 gold medals at conference championship regattas, helping lead Notre Dame to an unprecedented 10 straight BIG EAST Conference titles from 2004-13.

 Since joining the Irish, Schlosberg has been a key part of the program's tremendous success at the national level.
 In 2006 and 2007, Notre Dame earned the program's first two NCAA Championship team bids.
 The Irish finished ninth in their first-ever appearance in '06 and followed that up with a 12th-place finish in '07.

 In 2012, the team's first appearance since the NCAA Championship expanded to a 16-boat field, Notre Dame finished 15th overall, led by the eighth-place showing of Schlosberg's varsity four boat.
 The NCAA appearance was preluded by the ninth consecutive conference title as the Irish won five BIG EAST Grand Finals to claim a 14-point victory.

 The `10 campaign saw the Irish again top the podium at the BIG EAST Championships, aided by winning five of the six grand final races, one of which was Schlosberg's varsity four crew.
 Along with winning BIG EAST gold, the boat was able to knock off two nationally ranked foes in Michigan and Michigan State earlier in the year and earned a second-place ranking in the final Central Region polls, according to the NCAA Division I Rowing Committee.